 - Statement of Purpose focusing on the student’s goals in pursuing a Qualitative Research certificate;

-- Students must have a Masters degree in education (or a related field) and be accepted to the Qualitative Research non-degree certificate program by the Graduate School and departmental faculty.
+- Student must have a Master's degree in education (or a related field) and be accepted to the Qualitative Research non-degree certificate program by the Graduate School and departmental faculty.

-- Students must have a minimum of 15 required hours.
+- Student must have a minimum of 15 required hours.

 - Certificate completion will be monitored by certificate program administrators.